ddeutils/ddedocs/docs/index.md

   <figcaption><a href="https://www.techment.com/unlocking-the-power-of-data-a-beginners-guide-to-data-engineering/">Life Cycle of Data Engineering</a></figcaption>
 </figure>

-^^**Data engineering** is a critical part of the data lifecycle that enables organizations to manage and process large volumes of data efficiently and reliably^^[^3].
-By these concepts, **Data Engineers** can design and implement data pipelines that meet the requirements of their organizations and ensure that their data is managed consistently and reliably.

 :material-page-last: When I started, I got the idea about the future of my responsibilities.
 I know the Data Engineering tools will shift so fast because last three year I start with the map-reduce processing on **Hadoop HDFS** but nowadays, it changes